NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **We would really appreciate if you could donate anything you can afford, even if it's just a pound, if everyone did that then we would be able to massively accelerate this very urgent and important project for a world in need right now.
 I think everyone can justify a pound if it meant saving the world don't you think?**

-**It's even better to spend a pound on this project rather than buying a lottery ticket since you have more chance of being hit by a car than winning the jackpot, then even by some fluke you did win, there is no point having millions if there is no world left to enjoy it on.**
+**It's even better to spend a pound on this project rather than buying a lottery ticket since you have very little chance of winning the jackpot, then even by some fluke you did win, there is no point having millions if there is no world left to enjoy it on.**

+**It is time people start to priortise the future of our planet above all else...**

 **Think about it...**